By Lesleyanne Drake, from the Winter 2018 edition of Reflections Magazine

 It was a warm, spring day in 1982 when backhoe operator Steve Vanderjagt paused to examine a pale rock he had uncovered while working construction near the edge of a pond at Windover Farms in Brevard County, Florida.
 Turning the object over in his hands, Vanderjagt saw two eye sockets and realized he was holding a human skull.
 His first thought was, “Oh shit!”

 What Vanderjagt did not know at the time was that he had stumbled across a prehistoric cemetery that would prove to be one of the most amazing archaeological discoveries of the 20th century.

 Developers Jack Eckerd (son of the famous drugstore founder) and his stepson Jim Swann had planned for Windover Farms to become a housing development serving the growing community of Titusville.
 To help draw people to the area, Swann built a restaurant called the Roost, with a small lunch counter and offices on the second floor.
-Swann was working at the Roost when Vanderjagt walked in carrying a bucket of bones.
-Not knowing whom to contact, Swann walked the bones over to a nearby Florida Highway Patrol station.
+Swann was working at the Roost when Vanderjagt walked in carrying a bucket of the bone remains.
+Not knowing whom to contact, Swann walked the remains over to a nearby Florida Highway Patrol station.

 “According to Swann,” archaeologist Rachel Wentz later wrote in her book Life and Death at Windover, “they were met with a chilly reception.
 The troopers took one look at the skeletons and said, ‘We only do car wrecks.’ ”